dennissxz/data-science-handbook/12-probabilities/91-exponential-families.md

 - QQ-plots (quantile-quantile plot)

   - Sample quantiles are plotted against the expected sample quantiles of a standard normal distribution
-  - a straight line indicates univariate normality
+  - If the points lie on a straight line, then it indicates univariate normality.
+In addition to measure this linearity by eye, we can also use correlation coefficient to quantify it.
   - non-linearity may indicate a need to transform the variable.

   :::{figure} gaussian-qq-plot